+...
+Nicole Lischewski.
 Three days after receiving my bachelor’s degree in Social Work, I stuffed my belongings into a backpack and left Germany for Canada.
-Since 2005 I've been living tucked into the remote region where Alaska, the Yukon Territory and British Columbia meet, separated from the closest road and village by glacier-fed lakes and a whitewater river.
+Since 2005 I've been calling the wild region of the Yukon River headwaters my home, where the closest road and village are two glacier-fed lakes and a whitewater river away.

-In the past, I've been the coordinator for a grassroots environmental organization, a youth worker with the local First Nation, did flight watch for heliski operators and, among other jobs, helped restore two gold rush era buildings.
-Most recently, I have put in a 10-month volunteer stint at Northern Lights Wildlife Shelter in Smithers, BC, raising orphaned black bear cubs and other wildlife.
+Before moving out into the bush I was the coordinator for a grassroots environmental organization, a youth worker with the local First Nation, did flight watch for heliski operators and, among other jobs, helped restore two gold rush era buildings.
+Most recently, I put in a 10-month volunteer stint at Northern Lights Wildlife Shelter in Smithers, BC, raising orphaned black bear cubs and other wildlife.